 Family And Community Services Inc is an addiction treatment center located at 143 Gougler Avenue in the 44240 zip code in Kent, OH.

 It is operated by a private non-profit organization.
-Family And Community Services Inc provides suboxone prescription and naltrexone administration.
-Some of the treatment approaches used by Family And Community Services Inc include substance use counseling approach, brief intervention and dialectical behavior therapy.
-Family And Community Services Inc provides long term heroin rehab, outpatient heroin day treatment and long term residential heroin rehab.
-It also provides residential heroin abuse treatment and transitional and sober living.
+Family And Community Services Inc provides prescribes suboxone and administers naltrexone.
+Some of the treatment approaches used by Family And Community Services Inc include substance use counseling approach, motivational interviewing and relapse prevention.
+Family And Community Services Inc provides outpatient heroin day treatment, intensive outpatient heroin treatment and outpatient heroin rehabilitation.
+It also provides halfway and sober housing and residential heroin abuse treatment.

 Here are the full facility listing details on Family and Community Services Inc in Kent, OH: